FEATURES OF PERFECT COMPETITION | FYBCOM BUSINESS ECONOMICS SEMESTER-2

 - The firm under perfect competition operates under the U – shaped cost curve.
 Since marginal revenue is the same as price or average revenue under perfect competition, the firm will equalize marginal cost with a price to attain the equilibrium level of output.

 - A firm under perfect competition in the short run being in equilibrium does not necessarily earn profit.
-The firm determines the equilibrium level of output and price and tries to earn an excess profit, normal profit, or may even incur a loss.
+The firm determines the equilibrium level of output and price and tries to earn an excess profit or normal profit, or may even incur a loss.

 FYBCOM MCQ with Answers Click Here